zdenekpribyla/z-score-calculator/README.md

-# z-score-calculator
+# z score calculator

-Statistical application for calculation of Z-score
+> Statistical application for calculation of Z-score